Raleigh, North Carolina: 21st century

-In the first decade of the 21st century, Raleigh was featured prominently in a number of "Top 10 Lists", including those by Forbes, MSNBC and Money magazine, due to its quality of life and favorable business climate.

 In 2001, the Raleigh Memorial Auditorium complex was expanded with the addition of the Progress Energy Center for the Performing Arts, Meymandi Concert Hall, Fletcher Opera Theater, Kennedy Theatre, Betty Ray McCain Gallery and Lichtin Plaza.

 Fayetteville Street reopened to vehicular traffic in 2006.
 A variety of downtown building projects began around this time including the 34-story RBC Bank Tower, multiple condominium projects and several new restaurants.
 Additional skyscrapers are in the proposal/planning phase.

-In 2006, the city's NHL franchise, the Carolina Hurricanes, won the Stanley Cup, North Carolina's first and only professional sports championship.
+In 2006, the city's NHL franchise, the Carolina Hurricanes, won the Stanley Cup, North Carolina's first professional sports championship.
+The NC Courage would go on to win the National Women’s Soccer League (NWSL) in 2018 and 2019.

 With the opening of parts of I-540 from 2005 to 2007, a new 70 mi loop around Wake County, traffic congestion eased somewhat in the North Raleigh area.
 Completion of the entire loop is expected to take another 15 years.

 In 2008, the city's Fayetteville Street Historic District joined the National Register of Historic Places.

 In September 2010, Raleigh hosted the inaugural Hopscotch Music Festival.

 In January 2011, Raleigh hosted the National Hockey League All-Star Game.

 In April 2011, a devastating EF-3 tornado hit Raleigh, and many other tornadoes touched down in the state (ultimately the largest, but not the strongest outbreak to ever hit the state), killing 24 people.
-The tornado tracked northeast through parts of Downtown, East Central Raleigh and Northeast Raleigh and produced $115 million in damages in Wake County.
+The tornado tracked northeast through parts of downtown, East Central Raleigh and Northeast Raleigh and produced $115 million in damages in Wake County.
 There were 4 fatalities in the city.

 In September 2015, Holy Trinity Anglican Church was opened; the first church to be built in downtown Raleigh since 1958.

 On July 26, 2017, the Catholic Diocese of Raleigh dedicated its new cathedral, Holy Name of Jesus Cathedral, the fifth-largest in the United States.

 On October 13, 2022, a spree shooting occurred in Raleigh's Hedingham neighborhood.
 Five people were killed, and two others were injured.
-The suspect, a 15-year-old boy, was detained after being cornered by police at a nearby residence and is in critical condition from injuries sustained during the incident.
+The suspect, a 15-year-old boy, was detained after being critically wounded and later remanded into the custody of the medical unit of a juvenile correctional facility.